 Getting a credit card that offers airport lounge privileges is perhaps one of the easiest ways to ensure that you’ll never be stuck on the concourse again, although some of these cards carry hefty annual fees.

 Take the American Express Platinum Card.
-For a $450 annual fee, the card gives you $27 per visit access to hundreds of lounges around the world through Priority Pass Select.
-The card also provides free entry into Delta Sky Clubs, waives foreign transaction charges and gives you $200 in credits toward airline fees, such as those imposed for checked bags.
+For a $550 annual fee, the card gives you access to hundreds of lounges around the world through Priority Pass, Airspace, and Escape Lounges, as well as access to American Express International Lounges.
+The card also provides free entry into Delta Sky Clubs, waives foreign transaction charges, and gives you $200 in credits toward airline fees, such as those imposed for checked bags.

 Airline credit cards can come with lounge perks too.
 The United MileagePlus Explorer card gives you two one-time-use passes to United Clubs, along with other travel extras, for $95 a year.